-The first episode of the TV show ‘Lost’ aired back in September 2004 and 14 years later, few shows have got close to the masterpiece that was created.
+The first episode of the TV show ‘Lost’ aired back in September 2004 and all these years later, few shows have got close to the masterpiece that was created.

 “To remember and to let go”…but how you can let go of something which was so special?